treecasiano/treecasiano.github.io/pages/full-stack-js-resources.md

 The only way to level up quickly is to not spread yourself too thin trying to be some kind of multi-class character.
 It takes forever to level a hybrid ranger-wizard-thief-warrior!
 Don't do that to yourself.
 You can waste months of your valuable, finite supply of time on this planet.
 Specialize first, diversity later as need or whim arises.

-**This is an ongoing work in progress.** I will prune items from the list as a resource becomes outdated.
+**This is an ongoing work in progress.** I will prune items from the list as resources become outdated.

 ## Intermediate JavaScript